 Connie Celum, professor of Global Health, is quoted in this story.

-Read the entire article at National Institute of Allergy and Infectious Diseases and a related story in the Imperial Valley News.
+Read the entire article at National Institute of Allergy and Infectious Diseases and related stories in the Imperial Valley News and SPH.